25 May 2023

 Key growth tip: Focusing on their virtues instead of flaws and practicing awareness of the here and now will help Four stay in touch with reality and build a positive self-image.

 The Enneagram 5 personality type is a curious researcher who collects all kinds of knowledge and usually becomes an expert in at least one field of their interest.
-Knowledge gives them a feeling they have some control over the uncertainty of life, so education is their way of handling fear.
-For an Enneagram 5 female, knowledge offers a sense of autonomy and security.
+Knowledge gives them a sense of control over the uncertainty of life, so education is the primary way this head type handles fear.

-Core fears: Fives are paralyzed by the idea ofbeing incompetent and useless.
-When they feel they can’t contribute with their skills, fear starts to take over, and they feel they are losing control.
+Core fears: Fives are paralyzed by the idea of being incompetent and useless.
+When they feel they can’t contribute with their skills, fear takes over, and they feel they are losing control.

 Core strengths: Childlike curiosity and a powerful mind are Fives’ biggest assets.
-They are capable of understanding and creating complex concepts and ideas.
+They are capable of understanding, creating, and explaining complex concepts and ideas.

-Core weaknesses: Since they often feel they lack energy since they are disconnected from their feelings and bodies, they tend to be stingy at times.
+Core weaknesses: Since Fives often feel they lack energy because they are largely disconnected from their feelings and bodies, they can be stingy at times.

-Core desires: Investigators want to have a complete and deep understanding of the world around them and feel competent and useful.
+Core desires: Investigators want to have a deep, comprehensive understanding of the world around them and feel competent and useful.

 Key growth tip: Introverted Fives need to learn to open up, get in touch with their feelings, and connect with others.

 Sixes are responsible, hardworking people who are always willing to help.
-They deal with fear by anticipating the worst possible outcomes and preparing for them.
+As a head type, they deal with fear by anticipating the worst possible outcomes and preparing for them.
 For that reason, they are excellent troubleshooters.
 A sense of belonging to the group is another important factor for Loyalists, as it contributes to their sense of personal security.

 Core fears: Sixes' sense of security would be severely shaken if they lost the support of loved ones and their community.